Blue Whale of Catoosa: Creation

-Hugh Davis built the Blue Whale in the early 1970s as a surprise anniversary gift to his wife Zelta, who collected whale figurines.
-The Blue Whale and its pond became a favored swimming hole for both locals and travelers along Route 66 alike.
+Local zoologist and artist Hugh Davis and his friend, Harold Thomas, built the Blue Whale in the early 1970s out of iron and concrete.
+It was a surprise gift to Davis' wife Zelta, who collected whale figurines.
+It was revealed to her on September 7, 1972 for their 34th wedding anniversary.
+The Blue Whale and its pond became a favored swimming hole for both locals and travelers along Route 66.

 Originally, the pond surrounding the massive Blue Whale was spring fed and intended only for family use.
 However, as many locals began to come to enjoy its waters, Davis brought in tons of sand, built picnic tables, hired life guards, and opened it to the public.

 Public attraction

 Originally calling it Nature's Acres, Mr. Davis continued to add to the roadside attraction until it eventually included The Fun and Swim Blue Whale and the A.R.K.
 (Animal Reptile Kingdom).
 The attraction also featured Hugh's brother-in-law, Indian Chief Wolf-Robe Hunt, a full blooded Acoma Indian, who was famous in his own right for his Indian paintings and as a highly skilled silversmith.
 Chief Wolf-Robe Hunt once ran the Arrowood Trading post across the highway from the Blue Whale attraction.

 By 1988, the Davises were not able to continue managing the attraction, so they closed it to the public.
 Davis died in January 1990, followed by his wife Zelta in 2001.
 The park soon fell into disrepair, crumbling from neglect and weather.
 However, after a decade the people of Catoosa and employees of the Hampton Inn launched a fund-raising and volunteer effort to restore the Route 66 landmark.
-The Blue Whale was restored and repainted to its original brilliant blue.
-The adjacent picnic area has also been restored.
+The Blue Whale was restored in 1997 and repainted to its original brilliant blue.
+The adjacent picnic area has also been restored, but swimming is no longer allowed in the whale's pond.

+In June 2025, ground broke on a new visitor center for the attraction.

 Popular culture

 On July 15, 2002, the Blue Whale made a national appearance in the syndicated comic strip Zippy the Pinhead.

 On the British television series An Idiot Abroad, it was shown in season 2 episode 6 when they go to Route 66.

-The attraction served as an inspiration for the 2005 Noah Baumbach film The Squid and the Whale.